mitranim/mitranim.github.io/templates/posts/next-generation-today.md

 ---

 That's it!
 You can now build modern web applications using future technologies, with no drawbacks or compromises.
-Grab the complete demo on GitHub:
+Grab the complete demo on Github:
 [https://github.com/mitranim/ng-next-gen](https://github.com/mitranim/ng-next-gen)
 and start playing around.